-If you never made pumpkin gnocchi you will love this super easy recipe.
-It has ricotta so you know they will be soft and tender.
+If you never made pumpkin gnocchi, you'll love this simple recipe.
+It has ricotta, making them soft and tender.
 Once you have the ingredients measured, this dish is ready in less than 40 minutes!
 And they can be frozen, so make a large batch and enjoy them fresh every time.

-As if homemade pumpkin gnocchi wasn't good enough, I went ahead and drowned them in brown butter flavored with blue cheese.
-That extraordinary thing that is butter when browned just got a little saltier, more luscious, oh my, just wonderful.
+And, as if pumpkin gnocchi from scratch wasn't good enough, I went ahead and drowned them in brown butter flavored with blue cheese.
+So they got a little saltier and flavorful in the best possible way.

-I basically took a fantastic plate of pillowy gnocchi to the next level.
-Sorry about the self-congratulation, but this plate of pasta deserves it.
-It really does.
+I took a fantastic plate of pillowy gnocchi to the next level.
+I know I'm self-congratulation, but this plate of pasta deserves it.

 - Ricotta: is an Italian soft cheese with a mild flavor.
 It gives this gnocchi moisture and texture.
-The soft type is needed for this recipe which is easily available in supermarkets and you can also buy ricotta online.
-We use a lot of ricotta cheese in this blog.
-Big fans.
+The soft type is needed for this recipe, which is easily available in supermarkets.
+You can also buy ricotta online.

-- Pumpkin or Butternut squash: I use homemade pumpkin puree but canned works fine too.
+- Pumpkin or butternut squash: I use homemade pumpkin purée but pure canned pumpkin (NOT pumpkin pie filling) works fine too.

 - Egg yolks: they bind the mixture and add creaminess.